chocolatey/boxstarter/deployment.md

 ### Push-Chocolatey

-Iterates all chocolatey packages created in the above build and pushes them to the comunity chocolatey feed.
+Iterates all chocolatey packages created in the above build and pushes them to the community Chocolatey feed.

 ### Push-Github

-Creates a new Github release in the Boxstarter repo.
+Creates a new Github release in the Boxstarter repository.

 ### Publish-Web